 Value from Nordic health data – VALO

-The use of health data will become easier in the coming years as new European Union legislation comes into force.
-The VALO project, funded by the Nordic Council of Ministers, aims to establish common principles in the Nordic countries for implementing the European Health Data Space regulations, streamline RDI activities and test the use of data across country borders.
+The use of health data will become easier in the coming years as new European Union legislation is implemented.
+The VALO project, funded by the Nordic Council of Ministers, aims to establish common principles in the Nordic countries for implementing the European Health Data Space regulation, streamline RDI activities and test the use of data across country borders.

 What is it about?